Lee aquí la

 (asentar, contabilizar en el Libro Mayor).

-for Gist (General Understanding)
+Listening for Gist

-start listening to the audio file and try to understand
+just relax, start listening to the audio file and try to understand

 the general meaning.